-For doctoral students who started their education after 1 August 2023: The salary increase in stages is granted after completing all courses, and after completing half of the thesis project and accounting for this at the compulsory midway seminar (read more in section 5.1).
+For doctoral students who started their education after 1 August 2023: The salary increase in stages is granted after completing 45 credits of the-courses, and after completing half of the thesis project and accounting for this at the compulsory midway seminar (read more in section 5.1).
 The two stages need not come in any particular order.